-When affecting an entire organization, these dangers can interrupt business operations, defraud a company or devalue a brand's integrity.
-In order to safely browse the dark web, users should employ reliable security software such as a VPN.
+These dangers can interrupt business operations, defraud a company and devalue a brand's integrity.
+To safely use the dark web, users should employ reliable security software, including antivirus software and a VPN.
 Additionally, the Tor browser, Tor applications and operating systems should be kept up to date.
-Users should also not reveal their regular contact information or expose credentials when on the dark web.

 Because the dark web has become a platform for buying and selling stolen personal and financial data, it can be dangerous to enterprises and individuals even if they never access it.
 For additional protection, enterprises should be on the lookout for indicators of dark web compromise.
 They also can consider dark web monitoring services that search through data available on the dark web for any related to their specific company or employees.